Rendiere/aind-projects/AIND-Isolation/heuristic_analysis.md

 ## Heuristic Analysis

+I recommend picking the **Avoid Edges heuristic** for the AlphaBeta game agent.
+This heuristic has the best performance overall, and out performed the Improved heuristic on average score.
+Furthermore, the Avoid Edges heuristic is about the same computational complexity as the Manhattan score (O(n)), but consistently performed better than or equal to the Manhattan score for all opponents.

+Thus the Avoid Edges heuristic is the best choice in terms of overall performance, computational complexity and performance w.r.t all opponents.

 ### Improved Score

 This heuristic was provided to the students through the lecture materials.
 The heuristic maximizes the number of available moves to the _player_, while minimizing the number of available moves to the _opponent_.